keithbarnatchez/keithbarnatchez.github.io/content/_index.md

 You can contact me at `keithbarnatchez@g.harvard.edu`

 ### News

-- Our R packge **drcmd**: *Doubly-Robust Causal Inference with Missing Data* is now available through [GitHub](https://github.com/keithbarnatchez/drcmd).
+- Our R package **drcmd**: *Doubly-Robust Causal Inference with Missing Data* is now available through [GitHub](https://github.com/keithbarnatchez/drcmd).
 Please check back frequently, as the packge is being actively updated!

 - A pre-print of our manuscript *Efficient Estimation of Causal Effects Under Two-Phase Sampling with Error-Prone Outcome and Treatment Measurements* is now available on [arXiv](https://arxiv.org/pdf/2506.21777).